orangetw/Vulnerable-Django/README.md

+Hacks in Taiwan 2013 Wargame (p3ned 500)

-This is README.md
+This is a vulnerable Django message board.

-Try to pwn a shell.
+Try to hack it, p3ned a shell and get the key.
+Source Code is your treasure.

 By Orange@chroot.org
-2013/07/01
+2013/07/14